 Since the 1990s, Whitten’s experiments with paint as a medium have progressed further towards sculpture, beginning with transforming paint compounds into tiles, and applying them to the canvas as mosaics.
 These artworks allude to ancient architecture and murals, and serve as both an homage to and memorial of celebrated public figures and intimate friends.
 Recently, Whitten has repurposed the gamut of techniques he developed over the decades to deepen his engagement with art history, re-contextualizing his experimentations to achieve innovative new surfaces, structures, and symbols.

-Whitten’s work has been exhibited in the 1969 and 1972 Whitney Annuals at the Whitney Museum of American Art, New York; the landmark 1971 exhibition Contemporary Black Artists in America at the Whitney Museum of American Art; Energy/Experimentation: Black Artists and Abstraction 1964–1980 at The Studio Museum in Harlem, NY (2006); and High Times Hard Times: New York Painting 1967–1975, organized by Independent Curators International (2006); Blues for Smoke (2012), organized by the Museum of Contemporary Art, Los Angeles, CA; The Encyclopedic Palace at the 55th Venice Biennale, Italy (2013).
-Recent solo exhibitions include MoMA PS1, New York (2007), the Atlanta Contemporary Art Center, GA (2008), Savannah College of Art and Design, Savannah, GA (2012), Alexander Gray Associates, New York, NY (2007, 2009, 2011) and Zeno X Gallery, Antwerp, Belgium (2011, 2012).
-Whitten’s work will be the subject of solo shows Light Years: Jack Whitten, 1971–1973 at the Rose Museum, Brandeis University, Waltham, MA (2013); and Jack Whitten: Evolver, at The Aldrich Contemporary Art Museum, Ridgefield, CT (2014).
-A retrospective exhibition of Whitten’s work will be presented at the Museum of Contemporary Art, San Diego, CA in Fall, 2014.
+Whitten’s work has been exhibited in the 1969 and 1972 Whitney Annuals at the Whitney Museum of American Art, New York; the landmark 1971 exhibition Contemporary Black Artists in America at the Whitney Museum of American Art; Energy/Experimentation: Black Artists and Abstraction 1964–1980 at The Studio Museum in Harlem, NY (2006); and High Times Hard Times: New York Painting 1967–1975, organized by Independent Curators International (2006); Blues for Smoke (2012), organized by the Museum of Contemporary Art, Los Angeles, CA; The Encyclopedic Palace at the 55th Venice Biennale, Italy (2013); and will be included in The Paintstroke, Museum Dhondt-Dhaenens, Deurle, Belgium (2014).
+Recent solo exhibitions include MoMA PS1, New York (2007), the Atlanta Contemporary Art Center, GA (2008), Savannah College of Art and Design, Savannah, GA (2012), Alexander Gray Associates, New York, NY (2007, 2009, 2011) and Zeno X Gallery, Antwerp, Belgium (2011, 2012); and Light Years: Jack Whitten, 1971–73 at the Rose Museum, Brandeis University, Waltham, MA (2013).
+Whitten’s work will be the subject of solo the show Jack Whitten: Evolver, at The Aldrich Contemporary Art Museum, Ridgefield, CT (2014); and a retrospective exhibition of Whitten’s work will be presented at the Museum of Contemporary Art, San Diego, CA, September 2014.